 Common units across resources.
 Disk exertion can be expressed as the percentage of disk time assigned to a given workload.
 Percentages are also natural metrics for other cloud resources, such as CPU time, memory footprints, and network bandwidth reservations.
 While there is no meaningful conversion between percentages for one resource and percentages for another, the use of a common unit enables certain types of analysis.
 For instance, customers or providers could assess whether their use of resources is balanced or bottlenecked based on percentages.
-If a workload uses CPU time much more heavily than memory or storage, then perhaps an alternative algorithm that chooses a different spot on the space-time tradeoff (e.g., increased memoization) would be suitable.
-In addition, by considering exertion along with capacity and being able to do a bottleneck analysis, different storage systems or technologies can better be compared.
-For instance, if a workload is bandwidth-heavy but capacity-light, billing properly for exertion might better allow the costs of upgrading to solid-state disks, or increasing cache sizes, to be justified.
+If a workload uses CPU time more heavily than memory or storage, then an alternative algorithm that chooses a different spot on the space-time tradeoff (e.g., increased memoization) would be suitable.
+In addition, by considering exertion along with capacity and by being able to do a bottleneck analysis, different storage systems or technologies can better be compared.
+For instance, if a workload is bandwidth-heavy but capacity-light, billing for exertion might better allow the costs of upgrading to SSDs, or increasing cache sizes, to be justified.

 Choosing storage systems.
 Exertion charging may improve providers' ability to choose among different storage systems and capabilities.
-For instance, higher-end storage systems may provide better performance and/or resiliency at higher prices.
+For instance, higher-end storage systems may provider better performance and/or resiliency at higher prices.
 With more predictable and meaningful exertion charges, providers may better be able to assess whether higher-end systems are cost-effective.
-It may allow providers to better justify specialized storage for specific usage types (such as archival storage) or simply to choose a general-purpose system better matched to the range of applications in use.
+It may allow providers to better justify specialized storage for specific usage types (such as archival storage) or simply to choose a general-purpose system better matched to the applications in use.
+Cost differentiation may also clarify which resources (among the set available at a provider) to use for which workloads.